Skip to main content

 Made withTaskade AIforBuilders

-Durable Execution for AI Workflows: Patterns from Building 3M Automations (2026)
+Durable Execution for AI Workflows: Multi-Day Patterns (2026)

 How Taskade runs reliable AI agent orchestration and automation pipelines on a durable execution foundation — patterns, lessons, and production tradeoffs.

-🔧 Why Cron Jobs Failed Us⚡ What Durable Execution Actually Means🏗️ Architecture: Isolating AI From Automation WorkloadsSystem LaneAutomation LaneLane Comparison🔄 The Automation Orchestrator📊 The System at a Glance🧠 AI-Specific Durable Execution Patterns1.
+🔧 Why Cron Jobs Failed Us⚡ What Durable Execution Actually Means⏳ Durable Execution Is What Makes Multi-Day AI Runs PossibleDurable-Execution Concepts → Taskade Genesis AutomationsA Durable Workflow That Branches, Loops, Waits, and Resumes🏗️ Architecture: Isolating AI From Automation WorkloadsSystem LaneAutomation LaneLane Comparison🔄 The Automation Orchestrator📊 The System at a Glance🧠 AI-Specific Durable Execution Patterns1.
 Credit-Gated Activities2.
 Model Selection as Workflow Logic3.
 Agentic Loop Protection4.
 Progressive Degradation Prevention5.
 Timeout Hierarchy🔍 Observability: Knowing What Is Running🚧 Production Lessons (Two Years Running Durable Workflows)1.
 Worker Sizing Matters More Than You Think2.
 Retry Policies Need Per-Activity Tuning3.
 Workflow Versioning Is Hard4.
 Signals vs Queries: Do Not Mix Them Up5.
-Business Logic Belongs in Workflows, Not Activities🔮 What We Are Building NextFrequently Asked Questions🎯 Conclusion: Durable Execution Is Infrastructure, Not a Feature
+Business Logic Belongs in Workflows, Not Activities🔮 What We Are Building NextFrequently Asked Questions🎯 Conclusion: Durable Execution Is Infrastructure, Not a Feature🔗 Where This Fits in Workspace DNACompanion Reads — The 2026 Operator Cluster

 We had 47 cron jobs.
 Some ran every minute.
 Some ran every hour.
 None of them could tell us if they succeeded.